 Your buddies at Sports Reporter are glad to be in action with more readers than there are fans in the stands!
-If you have never been a Sports Reporter Online member, you can view free samples of our online products (the link that says: CLICK FOR INSTANT SAMPLE ISSUES!) near top of right column on this page.
-When Baseball and Basketball are in-play (normally, year-round) anyone can purchase a live, one-day sample of the DAILY BRIEF (and download the week's SPORTS REPORTER and MIDWEEK UPDATE Football papers at the same time!) for only $9.95.
+If you have never been a Sports Reporter Online member, then you can view free samples of our online products (the link that says: CLICK FOR INSTANT SAMPLE ISSUES!) near top of right column on this page.
+When Baseball and Basketball are in-play (normally, year-round) anyone can purchase a live, one-day sample of the latest DAILY BRIEF (and in football season, download the week's SPORTS REPORTER and MIDWEEK UPDATE Football papers at the same time!) for only $9.95.
 Or, you can get continuous access to the DAILY BRIEF (and our two weekly publications during football season) for 30 days for only $39.95.
 That is one heck of a great value.
 We also offer longer memberships and the longer the membership -- 6 months, 1 year -- the better the value!

 by Bobby Smith